hebaja/C_basic_lib/README.md

 # C_basic_lib
-Repository to store some basic libraries for C
+Repository to store some basic custom libraries for C